 Because HIV is most frequently transmitted sexually, the only way you can be completely sure to prevent the sexual transmission of HIV is by abstaining from all sexual contact.
 If sexually active, a person’s risk of contracting HIV can be significantly reduced by consistent practice of barrier methods, including:

-- Being aware that HIV can be transmitted through oral sex.
-Use a dental dam or a condom cut open while performing each act of oral sex on a woman.
+- HIV can be transmitted through oral sex.
+Use a dental dam (or a latex condom cut open) during oral sex that to prevent exchange of fluids.

-- Engaging in safer sex practices that involve no penetration such as kissing, massaging, hugging, touching, body-rubbing, and masturbation.
+- Engaging in safer sex practices that involve no penetration.

 - The sharing of needles during intravenous drug use can increase the risk of transmission of HIV.